ryoppippi/bunpare/README.md

-# bupare
+# bunpare

-`bupare` is a tool to configure git for Bun's lockfile.
+`bunpare` is a tool to configure git for Bun's lockfile.

 ## Prerequisites